'Alderney Titanic Postage Stamps'Titanic Centenary ~ 1912 ~ 2012

-The staircase needed to be first sketched up, then all the perspective had to be worked out.
+This postage stamp illustrating the famous Titanic staircase needed to be first sketched up.
+Then all the perspective worked out.
 Before the final pencil drawing could be finished.
 The figures were painted in acrylic, scanned and dropped onto the digital artwork.

 The three stages of drawing up the staircase.
 Firstly working out the perspective.
 Drawing up a finished version.
 Then adding the figures for the design that was sent to Guernsey Post for approval.